-The pre-mitigation score for this alternative scores lower in objective H) ensuring community health and wellbeing due to the loss of allotments, and I) delivering the necessary infrastructure due to a need for the road to be built to an adoptable standard and the access road would need to go through garages currently near the site.
-The issues identified could be mitigated in which this site scores almost identically to the proposed submission site, however there is greater uncertainty in this mitigation.
-If the relocation of the allotments is provided for this would result in a +1/? post-mitigation score for objective H).
+Reasonable Alternative Proposed Impact on the Sustainability Appraisal 1.
+Alternative for 1.15 ha and 20 dwellings.
+The pre-mitigation score for this alternative scores lower in objective A representation was made during the Local Plan Review H) ensuring community health and wellbeing due to the loss of Proposed Submission consultation which suggested that the 'site allotments, and I) delivering the necessary infrastructure due to a area should be extended to incorporate allotment land, which need for the road to be built to an adoptable standard and the access could be provided elsewhere (subject to demand); could increase road would need to go through garages currently near the site.
+The housing provision, make use of existing access and omit need for issues identified could be mitigated in which this site scores almost road widening/footpath creation and loss of hedgerow'. identically to the proposed submission site, however there is greater In response to this representation an alternative of 1.15 ha uncertainty in this mitigation.
+If the relocation of the allotments is including the allotment land to the west for a total of 20 dwellings provided for this would result in a +1/? post-mitigation score for has been considered. objective H).
 This is uncertain given that the site for the relocation of the allotments has not been indicated.
 If road improvements were made the issues identified in objective I) could be mitigated however this is uncertain given that this requires the garages are in control of the applicant, given the garages are not in control of the applicant an uncertain effect remains.
 Furthermore the mitigation required is much greater than the preferred policy which could make this option prohibitive.